bdar-lab/heb_architecture_corpus/README.md

 This work was supported by the Israel Innovation Authority.
 The corpus is available for all types of uses for NLP research and development according to the CC BY 4.0 license (Attribution 4.0 International).

-This is a work in progress.
+**This is a work in progress.
 More documents are continuously processed and uploaded to this repository.
+The corpus currently holds about 5 million words.**

 ## Contents
-- /txt/ - Plain text
+- /conllu/ - Morphologically analyzed texts in CONLLU format
 - /csv/ - Morphologically analyzed texts in CSV format
-- /conllu/ - Morphologically analyzed texts in CONLLU format
 - /jsonl/ - Named entities in JSONL format
+- /txt/ - Plain text
-- /metadata/ - Index and miscellaneous metadata
+- full_IIA_corpus.csv - Full corpus metadata

 ------------
 ![BDAR-logo-1](https://user-images.githubusercontent.com/49843516/226733958-9b2074ea-b5dd-4585-8efe-84457d6a182c.png)